New Patients (847) 447-6637

 Lost Filling or Crown – Contact us as soon as possible.
 Do not use temporary measures to replace the dental filling or re-cement the dental crown.
 An over-the-counter pain reliever such as aspirin may ease discomfort.

 Abscess – Contact us immediately.
 An abscess is a serious condition that can worsen with time and spread the infection to the rest of your body.
-Rinsing with a mild saltwater solution may help to ease discomfort and draw the pus to the surface of the gum tissue.
+Rinsing with a mild saltwater solution may help ease discomfort and draw the pus to the surface of the gum tissue.

 Preventing Dental Emergencies